 7. Daylight Savings Time – Daylight savings begins Sunday, March 11 – the days get longer but we lose an hour of sleep!
 If you have any products that help to energize or combat low energy, DST is a great angle to tie-in.
 Another topic could be making the most of longer days – if you have a productivity expert or health/wellness coach you work with who can speak to taking advantage of extra sunlight, go for it!

 8. Sophisticated St. Patrick’s Day – Think a little outside the box with “elegant” St. Patrick’s Day ideas for March 17.
 Think anything from a gorgeous silk green blouse to fancy food for a St. Patty’s Day Party.
-Even a gorgeous green velvet sofa can pique editors’ interest as they are looking for content around this green-inflused holiday.
+Even a gorgeous green velvet sofa can pique editors’ interest as they are looking for content around this green-infused holiday.